SnakeSel/PotBS_Linux_Launcher/README.md

 ## Install
 1. Put the files in the game folder.
 You can run from any folder, but then write the path to the game in variable `potbs_dir`
-2. Grant execution rights for files: `chmod +x launcher.sh jq-linux64`
+2. Grant execution rights for files: `chmod +x launcher.sh jq-linux64 potbs_hash`
 3. Run `./launcher.sh`